kmega/Memory-Game/README.md

 # Memory Game Showcase

-This is a showcase of one of the projects I completed at Udacity platform.
+This is a showcase of one of the projects I completed at Udacity platform for recruiting purposes.